Kyle Larson: 2025: Second championship

 Larson began the season with a 20th-place finish at the 2025 Daytona 500.
 Larson scored his 30th career win at Homestead and the win placed him 30th on the all-time wins list in the Cup Series.
 Three weeks later, Larson scored his second win of the season at the Bristol spring race.
 He scored his third win of the season at the Kansas spring race.
 Despite not winning a race during the playoffs, Larson made the Championship 4 after he finished fifth at Martinsville.
-In the Championship 4 at Phoenix, Larson blew a right front tire and went a lap down but he got the wave around when a caution came out on lap 221 and finished third to win his second NASCAR Cup Series championship.
+In the season finale at Phoenix, Larson suffered a right front tire issue and went a lap down but got the wave around when a caution came out on lap 221.
+On the final restart, Larson restarted fifth and finished third to win his second Cup Series championship.

+2026

+On February 11, Larson signed a five-year contract extension to remain with HMS through 2031.
+Larson began the season with a 16th-place finish at the 2026 Daytona 500.
+After being winless throughout the regular season, Larson won at the Gateway chase race, broke a 51-race winless streak.
+Two weeks later, Larson scored his second win of the season at Kansas.